ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="webpage-url" />
 #### `url` {string} ####
 **Introduced:** PhantomJS 1.7
 Read-only.
-This property gets the current URL of the page.
+This property gets the current URL of the web page (main frame).

 <a name="webpage-viewportSize" />
 #### `viewportSize` {object} ####